-To Download A FREE Copy Of Our 'Content Marketing Guide' Today 12 Principles That Make A Champion On And Off The Field mmitt Smith is best known as the NFL's all-time leading rusher, a Pro Football Hall of Famer, and a "Dancing with the Stars" champion.
-But he's also a respected entrepreneur, sought-after speaker, bestselling author, and one of the most valuable personal brands in the sports-entertainment field.
+To Download A FREE Copy Of Our 'Content Marketing Guide' Today mmitt Smith is best known as the NFL's all-time leading rusher, a Pro Football Hall of Famer, and a "Dancing with the Stars" champion.
+But he's also a respected entrepreneur, sought-after speaker, best-selling author, and one of the most valuable personal brands in the sports-entertainment field.
 As chairman of E. Smith Legacy Holdings, a successful real estate development firm that is recognized as a leading bridge builder in Texas, he oversees real estate, construction, development, and investments.
 He also leads a team of talented individuals who oversee other ventures including authentication technology, a marketing firm, a nonprofit, and an entertainment platform.
-The world-famous NFL Hall of Fame running back and serial entrepreneur was a guest speaker at the 2022 IT Sales and Marketing Boot Camp.
-Emmitt spoke with the audience and did a Q&A with Robin Robins about his football and entrepreneurial journey and everything he's done to achieve success.
-Read on to discover the principles Emmitt revealed, the secrets he attributes to his success, and what drives him as an entrepreneur and a human being.
-Dare To Dream And Turn Those Dreams Into Goals.